ash-project/ash_postgres/documentation/tutorials/get-started-with-postgres.md

 ### Aggregates

 Lets add some aggregates to our representatives resource.
 Aggregates are a tool to include grouped up data about relationships.
 You can read more about them in the {{link:ash:guide:Aggregates}} guide.

+Here we will add an aggregate to easily query how many tickets are assigned to a representative, and how many of those tickets are open/closed.

 ```elixir
 # in lib/helpdesk/tickets/resources/representative.ex